Skip to content

 Planning Tips That Often Reduce Premiums

-If you want a simple starting point, many veterans begin with a $10,000–$15,000 estimate and then adjust once they see real pricing in the calculator.
-That “price first, fine-tune second” process prevents overbuying and keeps the plan sustainable.
+If you want a simple starting point, many veterans begin with a $10,000 to $15,000 coverage target and then adjust once they see real pricing in the calculator above.
+That approach allows you to understand the actual cost of coverage before making any decision, which prevents both overbuying and underinsuring.

 Get a Veteran Burial Insurance Plan in Place